 Decades of research have provided valuable information on the impact of DHEA on inflammation.

 One study showed that DHEA levels are significantly lower in patients who have chronic inflammatory disease due to several mechanisms in the body.
 This study also demonstrated why this deficiency is important to osteoporosis, and called for a combined therapy approach that includes DHEA supplementation for chronic inflammatory disease.

 Another study showed that DHEA supplementation decreased the systemic inflammatory response due to bilateral femoral fracture.
 The authors concluded that treatment with DHEA may be a good option for reducing systemic inflammation after musculoskeletal injuries.

-A recent review of studies in the journal of neuroinflammation indicated that there is a significant modulatory role of DHEA/DHEAS through the way it binds to a wide range of receptors in the body.
+In 2018, a review of studies in the journal of neuroinflammation indicated that there is a significant modulatory role of DHEA/DHEAS through the way it binds to a wide range of receptors in the body.
 The studies reviewed showed that DHEA is beneficial in limiting the progression of neurodegenerative diseases associated with inflammation.

 Should I supplement with DHEA?